 - After one missed meeting, a reminder letter will be sent to the family. - After two missed meetings, a letter will be sent placing the parent/family on probation.
 Once a family is placed on probation, a representative may not be sent to any meetings.
-The parent or legal guardian will be required to attend all remaining meetings. - After the third missed meeting, the student/family will be referred to the school-based Intervention and Appeal Committee (IAC).
+The parent or legal guardian will be required to attend all remaining meetings. - After the third missed meeting, the student/family will be referred to the school-based Intervention and Appeal Committee (IAC) to determine the next steps (continued probation, dismissal, etc.).